Radha Charan Gupta: Works

-Notable awards
+In 2019, a collection of Gupta's papers was published as a book:

+Awards and other professional activities

+Gupta was one of the founders of the Indian Society for History of Mathematics, and in 1979 was the founding editor of its journal, Gaṇita Bhāratī, which he edited for over 25 years.

 In 1991 he was elected a Fellow of the National Academy of Sciences, India, and in 1994 he became President of the Association of Mathematics Teachers of India.
-In 1979 he founded the magazine Ganita Bharati.
+He became a corresponding member of the International Academy of the History of Science in February 1995.

 In 2009 he was awarded the Kenneth O. May Prize alongside the British mathematician Ivor Grattan-Guinness.
-He is notably the first Indian to get this prize.
+He was the first Indian to receive this prize.

 In 2023, he was awarded the Padma Shri by the Government of India for his contributions in the field of literature and education.